 Vercel's serverless architecture provides an excellent developer experience with its simplicity and deployment efficiency.
 However, as your application scales from a hobby project to production, implementing robust logging becomes crucial for monitoring, debugging, and maintaining system reliability.

 While Vercel offers built-in log drain integrations with popular services like Datadog and LogDNA, Google Cloud Platform's Cloud Logging isn't available as a native integration.
-This guide will walk you through implementing a custom solution to stream your Vercel logs directly to GCP Cloud Logging.
+This guide will walk you through implementing a custom solution to stream your Vercel logs directly to Google Cloud Logging.

 Prerequisites and Important Considerations